 2.3.1 Treatment Regimen/Allocation

-This is a randomised, open, assessor-blind parallel group study of a surfactant based lotion and permethrin creme rinse in the treatment of head lice.
-All patients who satisfy the inclusion/exclusion criteria will be randomised into one of two groups.
-One group will be treated with 10% Cocamide DEA, and the second group will be treated with Lyclear/Nix.
+This is a randomised, parallel group study of a surfactant based lotion.
+All patients who satisfy the inclusion/exclusion criteria will be randomised into one groups.
 All treatments will be applied by experienced investigators.